Updating the Analysis of Transportation Impacts Under CEQA

-On August 6, 2014, the Governor’s Office of Planning and Research released for public review a preliminary discussion draft of changes to the CEQA Guidelines that will change the way that transportation impacts are analyzed under CEQA.
-OPR invites your input on this draft.
-Please submit all written comments to CEQA.Guidelines@ceres.ca.gov by November 21, 2014.
+On January 20, 2016, the Governor’s Office of Planning and Research (OPR) released for public review a revised proposal for changes to the CEQA Guidelines that will change the way that transportation impacts are analyzed under CEQA.
+A media release describing the revised proposal is available here.
+OPR invites your input on this revised draft.
+Please submit all written comments to CEQA.Guidelines@resources.ca.gov by 5:00pm on February 29, 2016.

 Aside from changes to transportation analysis, SB 743 also included several important changes to CEQA that apply to transit oriented developments, including aesthetics and parking.

 OPR published a preliminary evaluation of possible metrics to replace “level of service” in transportation analyses in December 2013, and invited public comment on that evaluation.
 OPR reviewed all of the comments that it received on the preliminary evaluation to develop the preliminary discussion draft.
 In August 2014, OPR released a Preliminary Discussion Draft of Updates to the CEQA Guidelines Implementing SB 743, and a Frequently Asked Questions document, accepted comments, and provided a summary of those comments.
 Those that would like to receive notice of the availability of the draft proposal, as well as other future Guidelines activities, are encouraged to sign up on the CEQA Guidelines listserv.

 WORKSHOP MATERIALS AND RECORDINGSFebruary 2, 2016 Webinar Recording